Milein Cosman

 Emilie Cosman, known as Milein Cosman, (31 March 1921 – 21 November 2017) was a German-born British artist.
-She was best known for her graphic work of leading cultural figures, dancers and musicians in action, such as Francis Bacon, Mikhail Baryshnikov, T. S. Eliot and Igor Stravinsky.
+She was best known for her graphic work of leading cultural figures, dancers and musicians in action, such as Francis Bacon, Mikhail Baryshnikov, T. S. Eliot, and Igor Stravinsky.

 Biography

 Cosman was born in Gotha, Germany, in 1921, daughter of Hugo Cosmann (1879-1953).
 She spent most of her childhood in Düsseldorf.
 Because of her Jewish background and the rise of National Socialism, she went to school in Switzerland, at the Ecole d'Humanité and the International School of Geneva between 1937 and 1939.
 She came to England in 1939.

 Between 1939 and 1942, Cosman studied at the Slade School of Art.
 The Slade had relocated to Oxford from London during the war years.
 There Cosman studied drawing under Randolph Schwabe and lithography under Harold Jones.
 In 1943, she attended evening classes at Oxford Polytechnic, where she was taught by Bernard Meninsky.
 In the same year, she started teaching French and Art at a convent school as well as giving lectures on Art for the Workers' Educational Association (WEA).

 In 1946, Cosman moved to London.
 She began book illustration and working as a freelance artist, while continuing to teach evening classes for the WEA and working for the American Broadcasting Station in Europe.
 She contributed drawings to national and international magazines and newspapers, including the BBC's Radio Times.
-Particularly noteworthy is a commission from Heute to draw Konrad Adenauer's post-war cabinet in Germany 1949.
+Particularly noteworthy is a commission from Heute magazine to draw Konrad Adenauer's post-war cabinet in Germany 1949.
 These drawings were acquired by the German Government Art Collection in 2019 and their first public exhibition as a collection was opened at the German Bundestag in Berlin in April 2022.

 In 1947, Cosman met the Viennese-born musician, writer, broadcaster and teacher Hans Keller (1919-1985), whom she married in 1961.
 Some books of his writings – The Jerusalem Diary (2001), Stravinsky The Music Maker (2010) and Britten (2013), for example – include many of her drawings and prints.
 Hans and Milein lived in Hampstead, where their friends included the artist Marie-Louise von Motesiczky.